contagon/handbook/handbook/27-temple-ordinances-for-the-living.md

 * Receiving their own endowment.
 * Being sealed to a spouse.
-* Being married in a temple for time only.

 For information about issuing temple recommends in these circumstances, see [26.1](26-temple-recommends.md#261-types-of-temple-recommends) and [26.3.1](26-temple-recommends.md#2631-temple-recommend-interviews-for-members-in-wards-and-branches).